SynapseIP Help

 Scope Analysis

-Claim-level semantic comparison for rapid FTO and infringement triage
+Claim-level semantic comparison for preliminary FTO and infringement assessment

 View Guide →

 The Scope Analysis page supplements AI/ML IP search, trends, and IP overview by providing freedom-to-operate (FTO) and infringement-risk screening.
-Input a natural language description of subject matter of interest (e.g., product features, invention disclosures, draft claims, etc.) and run a semantically comparison against independent claims across patents in the SynapseIP database.
-Closest matches with context-rich analysis is returned.
+Input a natural language description of subject matter of interest (e.g., product features, invention disclosures, draft claims, etc.) to run a semantic comparison against independent claims across patents in the SynapseIP database.
+The closest matches are returned with context-rich analysis.

-Independent Claim Embeddings:Every independent claim in the corpus is embedded and indexed, allowing high-fidelity semantic comparisons against inputs.
+Independent Claim Embeddings:Every independent claim in the database is embedded and indexed, allowing high-fidelity semantic comparisons against inputs.

-Interactive Similarity Graph:Hover to preview claim snippets, click nodes to sync with the evidence table, and quickly see which patents crowd closest to input subject matter.
+Interactive Similarity Graph:Hover to preview claim snippets, click nodes to sync with the results table, and quickly see which patents crowd closest to input subject matter.

-Risk Snapshot Tiles:Automatic tallies highlight the number of high-similarity claims, lower-risk matches, and the overall scope sampled during each run.
+Risk Snapshot Tiles:Clustering and counts highlight the number of high-similarity claims, lower-risk matches, and the overall scope sampled during each run.

-Example Use Cases: pre-FTO review, infringement-risk screening, due diligence, clearance analysis.
+Example Use Cases: pre-FTO review, infringement-risk screening, due diligence, clearance opinions.

 Quick Start Guide

 SynapseIP uses Auth0 for secure authentication.
 Log in or sign up using the button in the top navigation bar.
-All features require authentication to ensure data security and usage tracking.
+All features require authentication for security and subscription verification.
+To log out, click on the account name in the upper right corner of the Navigation Bar, and click 'Logout' from the dropdown menu.

 Search & Trends provides direct and easy access to the AI/ML patent and publication data set available through SynapseIP.
 Semantic queries, keyword input, and CPC filters are available to narrow results.
 Trend groupings may assist in understanding filing patterns.

 Relevant or important searches can be saved as alerts to avoid repeated manual runs.
 With search criteria of interest input, click 'Save as Alert' to receive notifications when new patents or publications match that criteria.
-Alerts can be managed through the navigation bar (hover over username for menu).
+The SynapseIP database is updated on a weekly basis, following the USPTO schedule, and alerts are sent accordingly.
+Alerts can be managed through the navigation bar (click on account name to view the dropdown menu).

 Input a product description, invention disclosure, or draft claims into the Scope Analysis page to generate a semantic comparison against independent claims.
-Use the similarity graph and evidence table to identify relevant patents to assess infringement risks.
+Use the similarity graph and results table to identify relevant patents and assess infringement risks.

 Navigate to the IP Overview page to view how busy a technology area is.
-Enter focus keywords and/or CPC codes, review the saturation/activity rate/momentum tiles, inspect the timeline and CPC bars, and review the result set table for representative patents and publications.
+Enter focus keyword(s), CPC codes, and/or other filters to view the saturation, activity rate, and momentum around that search criteria.
+Timeline and CPC bars provide visual indicators, while the results table shows representative patents and publications.

 Additional Resources